The Frizzled Leek

 • You can enjoy dynamite shrimp in many ways, including salads, rice bowls, lettuce wraps, and appetizers.

-• Perfect for meal prep and lunches throughout the week.
+• Dynamite Shrimp and Mexican Tuna Salad are great meal prep lunches throughout the week.
 I like to use these glass meal prep containers for dynamite shrimp rice bowls.

 Ingredients